Last Updated on September 28, 2022 by Ava

 I started drawing immediately after a long, long hiatus!

 Some other discoveries coincided with this that really culminated the bigger picture for me.
 I’d just recently been introduced to Creative Fabrica through a friend.
-You may know her from last week’s episode.
-It’s Kelli Roberts!

 Light bulbs were going off left and right!
 All of this coupled with my recent discovery of selling digital downloads on Etsy, learning how to use InkScape to trace hand-drawn designs, and creating Popsockets for Merch set off an explosion in my mind.